-- Juvenile delinquency is a complex phenomenon that is difficult to define, measure, explain, and prevent. - Throughout history, from the Code of Hammurabi to the eighteenth and nineteenth centuries in Europe, children were treated badly.
-Although some societies proved to have harsher treatments towards children than others, throughout time children have been considered property of their adult guardians and often forced to lead cruel and unsympathetic lives. - In the nineteenth-century United States, a group called the Child Savers promoted the notion of the basic goodness of children.
-The Child Savers blamed delinquency on the child's exposure to poverty, overcrowding, immigration, and lack of parental guidance.
-Their solution to youth crime was to remove problem children from bad homes and place them in rehabilitating environments. - The Child Savers were responsible for the creation of the juvenile court system and houses of refuge. - Criminologists who subscribe to a legalistic definition define juvenile delinquency as behavior that is committed by a youth who has not reached adult age and that is a violation of the criminal code.
+- Juvenile delinquency is a complex phenomenon that is difficult to define, measure, explain, and prevent. - Throughout history, from the Code of Hammurabi to the eighteenth and nineteenth centuries in Europe, children have often been treated badly.
+Although some societies provided for harsher treatments of children than others, children were traditionally considered property of their adult guardians and often forced to lead cruel and unsympathetic lives - In the latter half of the nineteenth century, reformers known as the Child Savers helped to create houses of refuge and the juvenile court system in the United States. - Criminologists who subscribe to a legalistic definition define juvenile delinquency as

-- Criminologists who subscribe to a social definition of delinquency define juvenile delinquency broadly and recognize the possibility that it means different things to different individuals and groups. - A large body of scientific studies has conclude that when children play violent video games, the games increase their physiological arousal, as evidenced by higher systolic blood pressure and aggressive cognitions.
+- behavior that is committed by a youth who has not reached adult age and that is a violation of the criminal code. - Criminologists who subscribe to a social definition of delinquency define juvenile delinquency broadly and recognize the possibility that it means different things to different individuals and groups. - A large body of scientific studies concludes that when children play violent video games, it increases their physiological arousal, including raising their systolic blood pressure and intensifying their aggressive cognitions.
 Children who regularly play violent video games are more likely to be socially maladjusted and express aggressive emotions and behavior, including aggressive play with objects and with peers.